scriptscrypt/ideathon2023/README.md

-# Ideathon 23 - Enigma , ECell NMIT
+## Ideathon 2023 - ENIGMA ECell NMIT

-An annual flagship event conducted by the Entreprenurship Cell of NMIT.
+The annual flagship event conducted by the Entreprenurship Cell of NMIT.

 Contributors